sldjadkd/ForwardOS/README.md

 - edited package installer
 - Z10 applications
 - Z10 themes
+> shouldn't install it on the device that the launcher version is low
 - fix screen rotation
 > it's general, maybe any devices can install it such as Z8.
 >> ### Uploader